ysun62/Personal-Website-V2/content/about/index.md

   - MySQL
 ---

 I'm a recent grad from the University of California, Santa Cruz.
-I'm currently interning as a Full Stack Developer (Front End focused) at a startup in the Bay Area.
+Currently, I'm interning at a startup in the bay area as a full stack developer, with a focus on front end.
+However, I am in the job market actively seeking full-time/contracting opportunities.

-As a developer, I love the web. fweiofnodsvcmwueofhindslmkcfoiwefhnvowe
+In my free time, I enjoy shooting hoops, stumping noobs in Dota 2 😈, and keeping myself informed on the web technologies.

 Here are a few technologies I've been working with recently: